Garbaz/rpnfl/ideas.md

 This way, a type tag can be considered simply a special kind of constructor that

-- Is implicitly defined when it appears inside the type signature of a function
+- is implicitly defined when it appears inside the type signature of a function
-- Has special syntax for constructing (e.g.`0'w`)
+- has special syntax for constructing (e.g.`0'w`)
-- Is automatically destructed and it's contents assigned to a variable inside the function
+- is automatically destructed and it's contents assigned to a variable inside the function

 ## Functions as incomplete data

 Instead of looking at a function as transforming data, we can also consider it as a piece of data that has yet to be fully determined

+## Implicit arguments and secondary scope

+In a language like Agda there are implicit arguments which for most situation do not have to be accessed.
+But if we do, it's always a bit of a chase to get to them.
+And more generally, we might want to have values present but not cluttering up the main scope.
+Therefore, instead of having things completely out of scope that then have to be brought into scope, we could have a "secondary" scope which simply is differentiated by being somewhat less direct to access, e.g. requiring a prefix or something like that.
+This also goes with the "Meta-data" idea above.